Look inside the Biology pack.

 One week, two days at the bench.

-The course runs on a two-day pulse, about two hours a day, across roughly 32 weeks.
+The course runs on a two-day pulse — about two hours a day, across roughly 32 weeks.
 Here is week one of Unit 2 — Cell Structure & Function: the student meets the microscope and the cell for real before a single term is memorized.

 - Wet-mount preparation

-- Sketch with scale and labels
+- Sketch with scale & labels

 How “mastered” is actually judged.